AltaPay/plugin-magento2/README.md

 ** Version 0.3.1

+    * Bug fix:
-    * Bug fixes: cancel the order if the consumer moves away from the payment form by using the back button in the browser
+            - Cancel the order if the consumer moves away from the payment form by using the back button in the browser

 ** Version 0.3.0

+    * Improvement:
-    * Improvement: payment form with the order details
+            - Payment form with the order details
+    * Bug fix:
-    * Bug fixes: empty cart if consumer uses the back button from the payment form
+            - Empty cart if consumer uses the back button from the payment form

 ** Version 0.2.1